 It is this researcher’s perspective that the “Thankful Testifying” recorded during the final White Night was consistent with my belief that the “suicide ritual” itself was in reality a form of the “communal ritual banquet,” aka the “Holy Communion Meal” in the Peace Mission, that was a central feature to both the Peace Mission and Peoples Temple (see note #11 for cited sources on the “meal” in both groups).

 See The Three Virtual Intentional Communities Of God In A Body In Real Time (1868-2008) by this author.
 Other accounts about the relationship between Father Divine and Father Jim Jones and their followings are: Stephen C. Rose, Jesus and Jim Jones (New York: Pilgrim Press, 1979), Chapter 5, “Father Divine,” pp. 75-85; C. Eric Lincoln, “Daddy Jones and Father Divine,” Peoples Temple and Black Religion in America (Moore, Rebecca and Anthony B. Pinn, Mary R. Sawyer, eds.
-Bloomington: Indiana University Press, 2004), pp. 28-46; and Jim Jones’ own account in Pastor Jones Meets Rev. M. J. Divine (1959).
+Bloomington: University of Indiana Press, 2004), pp. 28-46; and Jim Jones’ own account in Pastor Jones Meets Rev. M. J. Divine (1959).

 See Ronald M. White, New Thought Influences On Father Divine, 1980; Carleton Mabee, Promised Land: Father Divine’s Interracial Communities in Ulster County, New York (Fleischmanns, NY: Purple Mountain Press, 2008) pp. 13, 15-16, 93, 119, 142; and Jill Watts, God, Harlem, U.S.A.: The Father Divine Story (Berkeley: University of California Press, 1995), pp. 21-24, 37, 51, 58-60, 69-70, 83-86, 103-104, 110; and Doctrine of Father Divine.